 My name is Abi and I’m a masters by research student from the University of Exeter collaborating with BNF and CIMTROP-University of Palangka Raya.
-I am studying how the forest fires of 2015 have affected the behaviour and health of orangutans in the Sabangau peat swamp forest.
-I am very passionate about this work as forest fires have fragmented remaining orangutan habitats, which were already irregularly distributed, causing isolation of populations now in extreme danger of dying out.
+I am studying how the forest fires of 2015 have affected the behaviour and health of orangutans in the Sebangau National Park.
+I am very passionate about this work as forest fires have fragmented remaining orangutan habitats, which were already irregularly distributed, causing the isolation of populations now in extreme danger of dying out.
 For such an imminent and significant threat, the long-term effects of forest fires on orangutans inhabiting peat swamps have never been quantified.
 Therefore, by analysing long-term activity data and collecting urine and faecal samples to indicate physiological condition, I aim to investigate if orangutan behaviour and health have changed as a result of the fire.

 I am fortunate to have been recently awarded the Allan Robertson grant from the International Peatlands Society to support my research.
 Allan Robertson grants are awarded to young peatland researchers carrying out research or practical work, or young professionals in early stages of their career in managing peatlands or peat industry.
 This grant will contribute to my subsistence in the field and field guide assistance whilst in Indonesia, allowing me to fund a long data collection period.